Strategic Network Creation for Enabling Greedy Routing: Abstract

 \section{Abstract}

+Today we rely on networks that are created and maintained by smart devices.
+For such networks, there is no governing central authority but instead the network structure is shaped by the decisions of selfish intelligent agents.
+A key property of such communication networks is that they should be easy to navigate for routing data.
+For this, a common approach is greedy routing, where every device simply routes data to a neighbor that is closer to the respective destination.

-In this paper, we present the first game-theoretic network creation model that incorporates greedy routing, i.e., the agents in our model are embedded in some metric space and strive for creating a network where all-pairs greedy routing is enabled.
-In contrast to graph-theoretic shortest paths, our agents route their traffic along greedy paths, which are sequences of nodes where the distance in the metric space to the respective target node gets strictly smaller by each hop.
-Besides enabling greedy routing, the agents also optimize their connection quality within the created network by constructing greedy paths with low stretch.
-This ensures that greedy routing is always possible in equilibrium networks, while realistically modeling the agents' incentives for local structural changes to the network.
-With this we augment the elegant network creation model by Moscibroda, Schmidt, and Wattenhofer (PODC'06, \cite{moscibrodaTopologies2006}) with the feature of greedy routing.
+Networks of intelligent agents can be analyzed via a game-theoretic approach and in the last decades many variants of network creation games have been proposed and analyzed.
+In this paper we present the first game-theoretic network creation model that incorporates greedy routing, i.e., the strategic agents in our model are embedded in some metric space and strive for creating a network among themselves where all-pairs greedy routing is enabled.
+Besides this, the agents optimize their connection quality within the created network by aiming for greedy routing paths with low stretch.

 For our model, we analyze the existence of (approximate)-equilibria and the computational hardness in different underlying metric spaces.
-E.g., we characterize the set of equilibria in 1-2-metrics and tree metrics, we show that in both metrics Nash equilibria always exist, and we prove that the well-known $\Theta$-graph construction yields constant-approximate Nash equilibria in Euclidean space.
-The latter justifies distributed network construction via $\Theta$-graphs from a new point-of-view, since it shows that this powerful technique not only guarantees networks having a low stretch but also networks that are almost stable.
+E.g., we characterize the set of equilibria in 1-2-metrics and tree metrics and show that Nash equilibria always exist.
+For Euclidean space, the setting which is most relevant in practice, we prove that equilibria are not guaranteed to exist but that the well-known $\Theta$-graph construction yields networks having a low stretch that are game-theoretically almost stable.
+For general metric spaces, we show that approximate equilibria exist where the approximation factor depends on the cost of maintaining any link.

 \ccsdesc[500]{Computer systems organization~Embedded systems} \ccsdesc[300]{Computer systems organization~Redundancy} \ccsdesc{Computer systems organization~Robotics} \ccsdesc[100]{Networks~Network reliability}